 As you age, long term care costs can add up quite quickly costing you and your family a huge dent in your income.
-However, what many veterans and their surviving spouses don’t know, are the benefits that they are entitled to for long term care needs.
+However, many veterans and their surviving spouses don’t know about the benefits they’re entitled to for long term care needs.

-Whether you are a veteran or a surviving spouse who are in need of in home care or are in a nursing home, the Veterans Administration have an underused pension benefit called Aid and Attendance.
+Whether you are a veteran or a surviving spouse who is in need of in home care or are in a nursing home, the Veterans Administration has an underused pension benefit called Aid and Attendance.

 According to the Veterans Administration, the amount you receive in benefits depends on your income.
 This means that the VA will pay the difference between what your annual income is and the Max Annual Pension Rate.